dazdaz/azure-aks/README.md

 ## Ingress Controller (HTTP routing) - Method #1
 * "HTTP routing" is an AKS deployment option, read URL below to learn more
 * This deploys the nginx ingress controller as an addon and configures DNS into the *.<region>aksapp.io domain
+* myappa.example.com ->  888326a4-d388-4bb0-bb01-79c4d162a7a7.centralus.aksapp.io
+  That means that the cert will need a SN of  appa.example.com, rather than the long name.
 * I recommend to use method 2 as the ingress controller will be the same across Kubernetes clusters, regardless of the Hyperscaler https://docs.microsoft.com/en-us/azure/aks/http-application-routing